essif-lab/framework/docs/tev2/ctext-artifact-template.md

 ## Body {#body}

 A [markdown](https://www.markdownguide.org/basic-syntax/) body consists of one or more sections that each have a [heading](https://www.markdownguide.org/basic-syntax/#headings), optionally followed by a [heading id](https://www.markdownguide.org/extended-syntax/#heading-ids).
-We provide suggestions for a variety of sections, that we think help readers get a good understanding of the [concept](@) that is described.
+We provide suggestions for a variety of sections, that we think help readers get a good understanding of the [<Mark>Artifact</Mark>](@) that is described.

 We have placed the suggestions in an order that we think makes for good reading.
 However, if you think otherwise, you are free to change this order, leave out sections, and/or add your own.